FIRST-TIME & RETURNING USERS

 CONTEXT

 Covid Act Now built local data models and products to help governments, private organizations, and tens of millions of people make informed, science-based decisions on how to stay safe during the COVID pandemic.
+I led research efforts there, working closely with design, engineering, and data teams to guide questions and insight implementation.

 As we approached the third wave of COVID-19 and the holiday season near the end of 2020, our team wanted to assess the utility of our website in users' decision making processes and in their understanding of COVID-related metrics.